 To get the best possible image on your screen and to reduce flicker, you might need to reset the resolution and refresh rate of your monitor.
 You can view and change monitor settings through your operating system.
-Instructions for doing this are included in a Matrox README file that is provided on the Ready-to-Configure CD that comes with your computer.
-(There are several Matrox README files on the CD; use the one that corresponds to your operating system.)
-When you install a device driver for your operating system, a prompt might appear requesting you to specify Mystique or Millennium.
-Specify Mystique.
+Instructions for doing this are included in a README file that is provided on the Ready-to-Configure Utility Program CD for your computer.